nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

         <h3>Configure Authentication</h3>

-        CentOS/RHEL configures PostgreSQL to use [`ident`](https://www.postgresql.org/docs/current/auth-ident.html) host-based authentication by default.
-Because Nautobot will need to authenticate using a username and password, we must update `pg_hba.conf` to support [`scram-sha-256` password](https://www.postgresql.org/docs/current/auth-password.html) authentication.
+        Fedora/RHEL and related distros typically configure PostgreSQL to use [`ident`](https://www.postgresql.org/docs/current/auth-ident.html) host-based authentication by default.
+Because Nautobot will need to authenticate using a username and password, we must update `pg_hba.conf` to support [`md5` password](https://www.postgresql.org/docs/current/auth-password.html) authentication.

+        !!! tip
+            Under many distros, you may be able to use the more secure `scram-sha-256` as an alternative to `md5`, but this option may not be available by default; enabling it is beyond the scope of this documentation.

-        As root, edit `/var/lib/pgsql/data/pg_hba.conf` and change `ident` to `scram-sha-256` for the lines below.
+        As root, edit `/var/lib/pgsql/data/pg_hba.conf` and change `ident` to `md5` for the lines below.

         Before: